Jasmitha-05/ip/docs/README.md

 - `BYe `
 -  `bye`

-If user says bye, Stitch will say bye to you back
+If user says bye, Stitch will say bye to you back and exit the application.

 ```